4 March 2025

-In 2025, the Institute of Sustainability and Environmental Professionals (ISEP), supported by members of the Carbon Accounting Alliance, will launch the Register of Carbon Accountants, a groundbreaking initiative that allows professionals like you to showcase your expertise in carbon accounting and auditing.
+The Register will allow sustainability professionals to showcase their expertise in carbon accounting and auditing.
 This is your opportunity to help shape the competencies required for organisational, product, and project-level carbon accounting.

 image